tetra-fox/VolumeFeedback/README.md

 # How to Use

-1. [Download the .msi installer file] (https://github.com/Syrexide/VolumeFeedback/releases/latest)
+1. [Download the .msi file] (https://github.com/Syrexide/VolumeFeedback/releases/latest)
 2. Open **VolumeFeedback.exe**
 3. Configure
 4. ???